 I learned a few things:

 A few fantasies broke for me during my time in SF:

-I did contracting work for a Chinese company, then full stack dev work as the third employee in a budding NLP startup.
+I did contracting work for a Chinese game publishing company, then full stack dev work as third employee in a budding NLP startup.
 I lived in a company AirBnB, did a 10 day hackathon, and cooked a lot.
 I got a job offer from Google and a spot in a startup accelerator in Taiwan.

 By now I'm sure that there are many many more inspiring people and interesting lessons/experiences/environments outside of the traditional college experience.
 The world is a big place, and I should explore it while I still can.